reagro/carob-data/source/standard.rst

 Standard
 ========

-*Carob* uses the *terminag* **standard** that defines a controlled vocabulary of variable names, their units, and acceptable (ranges of) values.
+A **standard** is a combination of file format, metadata, controlled vocabulary, accepted values and their units. *Carob* uses the *terminag*  controlled vocabulary for variable names, their units, and acceptable (ranges of) values.

-The *terminag* standard can be used "stand-alone" for your own data, and as part of the data compilation done through the *Carob* project.
+The *terminag* vocabulary can be used "stand-alone" for your own data, and as part of the data compilation done through the *Carob* project.

-The standard is defined in a number of tables that are available on the `termiag <https://github.com/carob-data/terminag>`__ github site and accessible via the R package `vocal <https://github.com/carob-data/vocal>`__.
+The vocabulary is defined in a number of tables that are available on the `terminag <https://github.com/carob-data/terminag>`__ github site.
+You can also access the standard, and do compliance checking, with *R* package `vocal <https://github.com/carob-data/vocal>`__.

 What does good data look like?